mrchow330/neighborhood-safety-backend/README.md

 - **Submit Reports**: User reports can be submitted to our database using this server.
 - **Database Integration**: Reports are stored in a MongoDB database for persistence.
+- **Geolocation Support**: Geolocation API integration can be seen here.
 - **API Endpoints**: Provides RESTful API endpoints for submitting and managing reports.
 - **Health Check**: A `/api/health` endpoint provides real-time server status, including database connection status and uptime tracking.
 - **Frontend Integration**: Displays server status and uptime on the frontend, with real-time updates (if need be).